dynatrace-ace-services/easy-dynatrace-with-monaco/07-delete-Config/Readme.md

        cd;cd ace-monitoring-as-code;
        sed -i 's/Appname/'$Appname'/g' 07-delete-Config/delete.yaml;./monaco deploy -e=environments.yaml -s=free_trial 07-delete-Config;sed -i 's/'$Appname'/Appname/g' 07-delete-Config/delete.yaml

+# Next Step
+- [08-in-Summary](https://github.com/ace-dynatrace-lab/ace-monitoring-as-code/tree/main/08-in-Summary) => it's an overview of the task you can easily automate.

 # In summary
 it's what you can import in your Jenkins to automate your monitoring :